Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 - **File I/O:** We used File I/O to work with the jsons.
 - **Overriding:** We used overriding to provide a specific implementation, for example, of the "mouseClicked" method for each button, which overrides the default behavior in the MouseAdapter class and defines custom actions for each button's click event
 - **Collections:** We used collections to make the usage of the combo boxes easier or also in the management of rooms.
 - **Logging:** We used logging to control better the inputs users give when they log in or register, in case someone finds an exploit and uses it to gain admin privileges.
+- **Casting:** We used casting to convert a value from one data type to another.
+It allowed us to change the type of a variable or an expression temporarily.
+- **Lambda Expressions:**

 ### 4.4.
 Tests